 Gambling can cause a lot of unwanted issues in a marriage and can often get out of hand.
 Here's what you need to know about problem gambling and marital conflict.

-Problem gambling and marital conflict are certainly not on the minds of the construction workers in Springfield hard at work to finish the MGM Grand Casino by the summer of 2018.
-Casino management acknowledges the fact that 1-3% of their future patrons will become problem gamblers.
-I live near Springfield Massachusetts, and it matters to me what happens there.
+Problem gambling and marital conflict are certainly not on the minds of the construction workers building new casinos across the country.
+Casino management is typically aware of the fact that 1-3% of their future patrons will become problem gamblers.

 Here’s the good news: Gambling addiction is usually not a debilitating or crippling addiction.
 But the co-morbidities for compulsive gamblers require a close therapeutic eye.
 Problem gambling decimates families.